UBC-MDS/DSCI-532_2025_16_LongevityVisualizer/reports/m4_reflection.md

 This week, we focused on improving the map, cards, and several small details to enhance usability and interactivity.

 For the map, we addressed missing data by coloring countries with no available data in gray instead of leaving them blank.
 This makes it clear which regions lack information.
 We also updated the middle card, replacing average GDP per capita with average population to provide a broader view of the selected area.
 Additionally, we modified the third card to dynamically display the average value and growth percentage of the selected metric, making it more informative.
-To improve clarity, we added metric explanations when users select them from the dropdown.
+To improve clarity, we added metric definitions when users select them from the dropdown.
 Beyond these main changes, we refined various design elements.
 We standardized continent colors across charts to improve consistency and readability.
+Our summary cards were updated to be more informative.
 Borders were removed from all charts to match the style of the map and scatter plot.
-We also fixed minor layout issues, such as zooming inconsistencies and aligning card titles with the dashboard title.
+We also fixed minor layout issues, such as zooming inconsistencies and aligning card titles with the dashboard title, and addressed performance improvements to make the dashboard load faster and minor changes to make the user experience better.

 ### From Joel's Feedback